 At end-of-life, products are removed, transported to waste processing, and landfilled.
 There is very limited data available from Woven Image's extended producer responsibility product take-back scheme.
 For this reason, the conservative assumption is that 100% of the products used in the area outside Europe go to landfill, which corresponds to the final disposition of the product (Module C4).
-On the other hand, the regulation forces the waste to energy (W2E) of plastic products in Europe, which leads to 100% of the products sent for municipal incineration.
+In Europe, the regulation forces the waste-to-energy (W2E)of plastic products, which leads to 100% of products sent for municipal incineration.
+The impacts are disclosed in the Additional Environmental Information section.